Pam Oei

-Pamela Oei (born 26 January 1972) is a Singaporean actress.
-Oei is a theatre actress.
+Pamela Oei (born 26 January 1972) is a Singaporean theatre actress.

 Background

 Oei is part of the cabaret trio Dim Sum Dollies.
 She is also a certified Allen Carr therapist.

 Film roles

 Oei played the part of Peggy in the 1998 comedy romance Peggy Su! which was about a 19-year-old Chinese woman living in Liverpool, England in the early 1960s.

 Personal life

 Oei is married to the Singaporean writer-director and filmmaker Ken Kwek, and the couple has one son.